Lithrun/Erios-Documentation/_docs/api/class/Label.md

 </div>

 ### GetCanvasItem
-> Returns the canvas item RID used by for this item.
+> Returns the internal canvas item used by the for this node.
 <div class ="highlighter-rouge">
 <div class ="highlight">
 <pre class ="highlight">